Alternative Lender Deal Tracker

 Direct Lenders on a path to disruption with gorilla deals

-- A 9% increase in Alternative Lending deals compared to the previous year shows that while Direct Lenders are targeting more deals, the rate of growth is slowing.
-This could indicate that Direct Lenders, and to an extent the sponsors they work with, are becoming increasingly cautious.
+- A slow 4% increase in Alternative Lending deals on a 12 month basis in comparison with the previous year shows that while Direct Lenders are still actively targeting deals, the rate of growth in deal flow is slowing as the market matures.

 Debt & Capital Advisory